BTNeandertha1/BTDiablo/README.md

 1. **Delete btdiablo.mpq folder**
 2. **Paste New btdiablo.mpq folder**

+- Updated BTDiablo to Patch 2.6
+- Removed Sunder Charms
+- You might have to remove your Cosmetic Colors to update to 2.6 but then you can put them back after
 - Fixed a bug where Terrorized Monsters had the Magic Find potion on them

 ## Characters